saidfreeds13/Social_syntax_of_street_networks/README.md

 #### The python-algorithm *streets_mismatched()* has the following parameters:
 > [!IMPORTANT]
-> All metrics must be normalized for mismatches to be adequately calculated .
+> All metrics must be normalized for mismatches to be adequately calculated.
 > The best way would be to run apply the first algorithm "streets_social_sdataset()" with packages containg normalized metrics (Basic_plus, Advanced_plus or All)
 ```
 streets_mismatched(